onaio/onadata/docs/entities.md

 `GET /api/v2/entity-lists`

-This endpoint is used to get all EntityList datasets the user permission to view.
+This endpoint is used to get all EntityList datasets.

+The user must have view permission for each dataset.

+The maximum number of items returned is `1000`.
+To get more results than this, pagination is required.
+Refer to getting [paginated results section](#get-a-paginated-list-of-entitylists).

 **Request**